NORM-ROAST/norm-roast/_pages/specification.md

 ## Calculation

 Energy consumption and CO<sub>2</sub> emissions are reported per kg of green coffee.
-Thus the calculated consumption and emission values are divided by the total amount of raw coffee roasted during the measurement cycle.
+Thus the calculated consumption and emission values (pre-heating + roasting 4 batches) are divided by the total amount of raw coffee roasted during the measurement cycle (4 batches).
+Note that the batch size should be chosen to minimize the consumption per kg and does not need to correspond to the nominal batch size of the machine as indicated by the manufacturer.

 Gas consumption is usually measured in volume.
 The following formulas are used to convert the gas volume to energy consumption in kWh and energy consumption to estimated CO<sub>2</sub> emissions.

+Note that the measuring cycle starts with the start of the pre-heat process and ends after batch #4 is released from the drum.
+The total duration of the cylce includes also the time spent between roasting the 4 batches (between batches protocol).

 ### Energy